-The methodological approaches underlying ESG ratings and data products are very diverse, which, when combined with issues regarding the availability, quality and comparability of ESG data, can result in low correlation and high divergence in ESG ratings and data products between providers even where products are aiming to address the same objective.
+The methodological approaches underlying ESG ratings and data products are very diverse, which, when combined with issues regarding the availability, quality and comparability of ESG data, can result in low correlation and high divergence in ESG ratings and data products between providers even where products are aiming to address the same objective.24

-Berg, F., J. F. Koelbel, and R. Rigobon (2020): "Aggregate Confusion: The Divergence of ESG Ratings", MIT Sloan School Working Paper; Christensen D., G. Serafeim and A. Sikochi (2019): "Why is corporate virtue in the eye of the beholder?
+24 Berg, F., J. F. Koelbel, and R. Rigobon (2020): "Aggregate Confusion: The Divergence of ESG ratings", MIT Sloan School Working Paper; Christensen D., G. Serafeim and A. Sikochi (2019): "Why is corporate virtue in the eye of the beholder?
 The case of ESG ratings," Harvard Business School Working Paper; Chatterji K., R. Durand, D. I. Levine, and S. Touboul (2016): "Do ratings of firms converge?
-Implications
+Implications for managers, investors and strategy researchers", Strategic Management Journal; Kotsantonis S. and G. Serafeim (2019): "Four Things No One Will Tell You About ESG Data", Journal of Applied Corporate Finance.

-A recent report by the OECD describes some of these differences in methodologies among providers: 19
+A recent report by the OECD describes some of these differences in methodologies among providers:25

-- Data may be collected according to methods specific to each provider and can result in the combination of information from a variety of sources: - o Information publicly reported by companies or published by third parties such as press agencies, non-governmental organisations, or other sources of information. - o Questionnaires sent directly to assessed companies. - o Data produced or gathered by third party suppliers through subscriptions or partnerships. - Data used may be presented as collected (raw), aggregated, processed in order to be usable (cleaned) or even estimated. - Processes for verification and update of data may vary among providers.
+- Data may be collected according to methods specific to each provider and can result in the combination of information from a variety of sources: - Information publicly reported by companies or published by third parties such as press agencies, non-governmental organisations, or other sources of information. - o Questionnaires sent directly to assessed companies. - Data produced or gathered by third party suppliers through subscriptions or partnerships. - Data used may be presented as collected (raw), aggregated, processed in order to be usable (cleaned) or even estimated. - Processes for verification and update of data may vary among providers.
 In some cases, the information collected may be supplemented, specified or corrected through discussions with the assessed companies. - In other cases, a lack of reporting can either lead providers to use industry averages, thereby possibly creating an incentive for poor performers not to report their information, or lead the provider to negatively assess the company. - The weight given to quantitative and qualitative analysis varies from one ESG ratings and data products provider to another.
 Some give particular importance to qualitative information, while others base their analysis mainly on figures and quantitative models.
 The number and role of analysts can vary, depending on the business models and products and services offered. - Methodologies may vary in the number of data points, indicators or KPIs used to measure an issue (which can amount to hundreds, or, in some cases, thousands) and, in the case of scorings and ratings, the weighting applied, between different pillars (environmental, social and governance) and different sub-categories and indicators; methodologies are generally reviewed on an annual basis. - Ratings may vary in their finality, with a focus on performance or risks, or have different approaches to materiality.
 For example, some ESG ratings measure a company's exposure to ESG risks and others measure the impact of ESG factors on an entity.